 Eskasoni First Nation also developed a water access point on Goat Island, connecting the water trail to another land trail for tourists and locals.
 Meanwhile, Potlotek First Nation developed a water access point near the sacred site of Chapel Island, linking The Great Trail to this National Historic Site and sacred place to the Mi’kmaq communities.

-TCT’s mission to create closer relationships with Indigenous communities across Canada is fuelled by your generosity.
+TCT’s mission to create closer relationships with Indigenous communities across Canada is supported by your generosity.

 Bras d’Or Lake Water Route – Photo by Warren Gordon